tompinataro/Bloom-Steward/docs/release/STORE_BUILD_SUBMIT.md

 ```

 Finalize in App Store Connect
-1) Select the uploaded build on the 1.0.3 version page
+1) Select the uploaded build on the 1.0.1 version page
 2) Paste What’s New; confirm metadata and screenshots
 3) Complete App Privacy and Export Compliance
 4) Submit for review

 Notes
 - First time signing: EAS can create and manage certificates and profiles automatically.
+- Confirm `expo.version` (CFBundleShortVersionString) and `ios.buildNumber` in `mobile/app.json` match the version you’re submitting before kicking off the build.
 - If you need to re-run with different credentials, use `eas credentials` to inspect/rotate.
 - For 2FA prompts, prefer API Key auth to avoid interactive logins in CI.